aniket0929/email-pdf-downloader-/README.md

 3. Install dependencies using npm run dev
 4. Save the file.

-Now, your project has a detailed and professional documentation that you can share with others! 🚀
+Now, your project has a detailed and professional documentation that you can share with others!

+VIDEOS BELOW

 https://github.com/user-attachments/assets/f533264d-f50d-41d8-9c48-3b92d369c8db